russell-archer/StoreHelper/README.md

 }
 ```

-- `MainView` provides simple navigation to the product list view, and a new `ProductView` which will allow the user access to a particular product if they've purchased it.
-Notice how we pass the `ProductId` for either the Large Flowers or Small Flowers product to `ProductView`
+- `MainView` provides simple navigation to `ContentView`, which shows a list of available products, and `ProductView` which gives the user access to a particular product if they've purchased it
+- Notice how we pass the `ProductId` for either the "Large Flowers" or "Small Flowers" product to `ProductView`

+## Create ProductView
 - Create a new SwiftUI `View` named `ProductView` and save it to the **Shared** folder.
 Replace the existing code with the following:

 ```swift